-Charleston, Key Entry For Slaves In America, Apologizes And Meditates On Racism Today
+Charleston, Key Port For Slaves In America, Apologizes And Meditates On Racism Today

 Charleston, S.C., formally denounced slavery and apologized for the city's role in that evil institution, with the city council voting 7-5 to condemn the industry that had long thrived in the port city.
 Charleston was the entry point for nearly half of the slaves who were brought to America.